GalacticDrake/PrimarySchoolWebsite/README.md

 # Primary School Learning Management System (LMS)
 A learning management system designed to cater towards primary school students.
-A project done in 2020 to get PHP experiences.
+A project done with a team in 2020 to obtain PHP knowledge.

 # Features
 ## Interactive and friendly login screen